1. Overview

 42h + 75h + 6Eh + 74h + 61h + 6Ch + 6Bh = 2D1h

-The modulo of 2D1h is D1h, So you will get string
+The modulo of 2D1h is D1h.
+Therefore, the resulting string will be:

 BuntalkD1<ETB>